Skip to content

 - C:/forms/test.yml

-Understanding the form config:
+Understanding form config:

 SectionWhat It Does

-schemaDefines the form fields and their types.
+schemaDefines form fields and their types.
 Here we have a required text field (subject) and an optional dropdown (priority) with three choices.

 uischemaControls how fields appear.
 VerticalLayout stacks them vertically, and each Control connects to a field defined in the schema.

-dataSets default values. {{clipboard}} pre-fills the subject with your clipboard contents.
+dataSets default values. {{clipboard}} pre-fills subject with your clipboard contents.

 Troubleshooting